ePay

-Do I need to input my Online ePay Payment ID every time I use ePay?
+- Do I need to input my checking/savings account information each time I make a payment?

 Once I have registered, do I have to use ePay?